1. Output information

 The three-year pooled dataset contains around 530,000 respondents and largely only includes variables that appear in all of the three years it covers.

 Although the design of the APS has a longitudinal element, the aggregated three-year period used in the subnational analyses of DFLE and HLE ensures the study population used excludes duplicate survey responders.
-This is done by selecting wave 5 LFS from year 1, waves 1 and 5 LFS from year 2, wave 1 LFS from year 3, and waves 1 and 4 APS boost from all waves.
+This is done by selecting wave 5 LFS from year 1, wave 1 and 5 LFS from year 2, wave 1 LFS from year 3, and waves 1 and 4 APS boost from all waves.
 Survey data are weighted to match age, sex and regional profiles with mid-year population estimates.
 This calibration process ensures consistency between survey and population estimates and, additionally, compensates for potential bias that might arise from differential non-response among different subgroups in the sample selected for the survey.

 Estimating subnational health state prevalence

-.xls .csvFor each of the age groups not covered by the APS, the adjustment factors give the ratio of health state prevalence between the two adjacent age groups in the interpolated census estimates.
-An example of the adjustment factors for females in England at the 2011 and 2021 Census follows:
+For the age groups not covered by the APS, the adjustment factors give the ratio of health state prevalence between the two adjacent age groups in the interpolated census estimates.
+An example of the adjustment factors for females in England at the 2011 and 2021 Census is shown in Table 1.

-The introduction of interpolated health state prevalence estimates in the periods between 2011 and 2021 Censuses means we now have distinct adjustment factors for each period from 2011 to 2013 and 2020 to 2022.
+The introduction of interpolated health state prevalence estimates in the periods between 2011 and 2021 Censuses means we now have distinct adjustment factors for each period from 2011 to 2013 and 2021 to 2023.
 This assumes the trajectory in health state prevalence between 2011 and 2021 was linear.

 Geographical boundaries

 Each publication uses the most recent available administrative boundaries at the time of creating the estimates and applies these boundaries to the whole time series.
 This ensures that estimates over time always relate to the same geographical area and valid comparisons can be made.
-This also means that estimates published at different times for the same administrative area do not always relate to the same geographical area.
-For example, the county of Dorset reported in previous periods has now been replaced by the Unitary Authority of Dorset, which has a different geographical boundary and population.
+This also means that estimates published at different times for the same administrative area does not always relate to the same geographical area.
+For example, the county of Dorset reported in previous periods has now been replaced by the Unitary Authority of Dorset which has a different geographical boundary and population.

 The prevalence of "good" and "not good" general health is computed for each quantile in each country using APS data starting with the period 2009 to 2011 in England and 2011 to 2013 in Wales.
 These data are combined with mortality data to compute expectation of life for each quantile in "good" general health.
 Prevalence of "good" health is fitted in the same way as in the local areas of the UK release.
 The release has been extended to include DFLE from 2014 to 2016 onwards.

-National quantiles of area deprivation are grouped small geographical populations known as Lower-layer Super Output Areas (LSOAs) on the basis of the extent to which their local populations are deprived across a number of dimensions of deprivation.
+National quantiles of area deprivation are grouped small geographical populations known as Lower layer Super Output Areas (LSOAs) on the basis of the extent to which their local populations are deprived across a number of dimensions of deprivation.
 This is achieved by ranking according to deprivation score and grouping them into 10 divisions in England and five divisions in Wales.
 For example, for England each decile represents approximately 10% of the national population, with decile one containing the 10% most deprived LSOAs and decile 10 the 10% least deprived.

 For England, the deciles are based on the Index of Multiple Deprivation (IMD).
 In 2019 the IMD was updated (IMD 2019) so for the period 2016 to 2018 IMD 2019 is used, prior to that IMD 2015 is used.